Create an Endpoint DLP policy rule to prevent exfiltration of sensitive data over

 Strata Cloud Manager.

-Select and edit the
+Select and click

 Add an